 These battles allow crypto to evolve while gradually shedding projects that don’t have market utility.
 Bitcoin has had some hard forks where the community splits, and two separate cryptocurrencies emerge.
 Crypto gambling enthusiasts on BC.GAME will know the most prominent Bitcoin fork; Bitcoin Cash.
 Such upheaval and jostling are not unusual because of this industry’s value.

 Curve (CRV) Finance is emerging as a vibrant platform for crypto entrepreneurs.
 Its governance token, CRV, is one of the most exciting assets in the DeFi sector.

 About Curve Finance DEX

-Before exploring Curve Finance DEX, let’s go through the idea of a decentralized exchange.
+Before exploring Curve Finance DEX, let’s go through the idea of a decentralised exchange.
 Cryptocurrencies need a marketplace for buying and selling.
-Ironically, for an industry that launched on the principles of decentralization, centralized exchanges emerged as the most dominant.
+Ironically, centralised exchanges emerged as the most dominant for an industry that launched on the principles of decentralisation.

-Gradually, decentralized exchanges emerged.
-These are crypto marketplaces that eliminate the need for centralized supervision.
-Instead, they rely on automation and smart contracting technology to match orders between users.
+Gradually, decentralised exchanges emerged.
+These are crypto marketplaces that eliminate the need for centralised supervision.
+Instead, they rely on automation and smart contracting technology to match user orders.

 Uniswap was a pioneer and put DEX services on the map.
 Since then, alternatives like Curve Finance DEX have been emerging.